gt-health/GT-FHIR/docs/index.md

 For more detail information about the mapping, visit [**Mapping Document**](fhir_omop_mapping.md).

-This project is still in progress.
-More mappings and features will be implemented as a need-basis.
+We are constantly working on mapping new concepts and adding to new features.
+Pull requests are welcome!.
 GT-FHIR consists of several sub-projects.
 Please see the following notes for what the base projects are.
 For more details on source codes, visit [GT-FHIR Project Github](https://github.com/gt-health/GT-FHIR).

 ## People
  * Myung Choi - FHIR